Jerry-Master/lung-tumour-study/docs/source/usage.rst

 They all require some parameters to be specified.
 You can get the parameter names and a brief description by calling the commands together with the flag :code:`-h` or :code:`--help`.

-There are more commands available, for a comprehensive list look in the :ref:`section at the end <preproc_utils>`.
+There are more commands available, for a comprehensive list look in the :ref:`corresponding section <preproc_utils>`.

 .. _make_dirs: